 Roy advanced the bank teller with an open bag and held out his hand if he were actually holding a handgun.
 "Yeah, this is a hold-up, see?
 Yeah, we have invisible guns, see?
 Yeah, give us all yer money, see?"

 But the teller didn't quite hear him; he was busy ranting on his cell phone.
 "So these people on the Internet are, like, really grinding my gears.
-They complain about 4Kids like censorship is somehow a bigger crime than rape and murder combined, and even go so far as to label the CEO as being eviler than the Superdevil, but in the end, who cares?!
-I'm like, 'Listen up, you jerks: I don't give a damn about your stupid anime and its stupid dub.'
+They complain like censorship is somehow a huge crime, and even go so far as to label the CEO as being eviler than the Superdevil, but in the end, who cares?!
 There are much more important issues in the world, like getting 'Histeria!' released on DVD.
-I don't have time for your Japanophilic ranting, and a lot of other people don't either."
+I don't have time for your ranting, and a lot of other people don't either."

 While Roy was trying to make the teller pay attention to him, Iggy and Lemmy were ganging up on Toadsworth and stealing his watch, while Wendy snatched a fur boa from some unattractive lady Mushroomer.
 Ludwig, Morton, and Larry, meanwhile, weren't really doing anything that was worth mentioning.

 "Gee, maybe we should've also tried putting on ski masks," Ludwig contemplated.

 Just then, Raccoon Mario flew in through the front door.
 "Not so fast, Koopas!
 My sidekick and I saw you coming here, and we've caught you in the act!"

 "Shoot!
 Mario's here!"
 Roy cried.
 "And I still haven't got this numbnut here to notice me!"